-The statewide system will provide a new state-of-the-art intercity transportation service.
-The California HST System will be a new transportation service creating major benefits for mobility, economic activity, air quality, and land use development, as documented in the 2005 CAHST Statewide Pro-gram EIS/EIR and the 2008 Bay Area-Central Valley Program EIS/EIR.
+The California HST will be a new transportation service not provided today, with over 200 trains per day in 2035, carrying up to 100 million passengers statewide.
+Major benefits for mobility, economic activity, air quality, and land use development will be created, as documented in the 2005 CAHST Statewide Program EIS/EIR and the 2008 Bay Area to Central Valley Program EIS/EIR.